wpswings/subscriptions-for-woocommerce/README.txt

 = Is it possible to cancel the subscription by admin & customer both? =

-Yes, the plugin provides this functionality for both admin and the customer.
+Yes, the plugin provides this functionality for both the admin and the customer.

 = Can the admin set the subscription expiry date? =